yaroslav-007/aws-packer-kitchen/README.md

 # kitchen-travis test
-Kitchen-vagrant test that checks the vagrant virtualbox box have redis
+Kitchen test that checks the image box has nginx

 ## pre-requirements